tempus-app/tempus/libs/client/onboarding-client/signup/features/feature-myinfo-two/README.md

-# client-onboarding-client-signup-features-feature-myinfo-two
+# onboarding-client-signup-feature-myinfo-two

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test client-onboarding-client-signup-features-feature-myinfo-two` to execute the unit tests.
+Run `nx test onboarding-client-signup-feature-myinfo-two` to execute the unit tests.